AlmatJuvashev/phd-students-portal/docs/flow_diagrams.md

 # System Flow Diagrams

 This document provides visual flow diagrams for all major processes in the PhD Student Portal application.
-Each diagram shows the interaction between components with explanations.

 ---